 • Mentored Research Investigator Training (MeRIT) Program:

-The MeRIT Program is the Research Institute’s newest investigator development offering, connecting an accomplished ACCP
+The MeRIT Program is the ACCP Foundation’s newest investigator development offering, connecting an accomplished ACCP

 research mentor with a mentee and local advisor.
 This individualized, longitudinal 2-year program combines face-to-face

 and virtual guidance and training to developing investigators.
 Beginning with a 5-day immersion experience, participants

 will be mentored through research design, data collection, results presentation, and manuscript preparation.
 Click below to